-Canada has recently moved to strengthen the enforcement of its Corruption of Foreign Public Officials Act ("CFPOA") in response to international criticism of its record.
-The CFPOA is Canada's principal legislation combatting bribery of foreign public officials in connection with international business transactions.
-It is similar to some of the measures found in the United States' Foreign Corrupt Practices Act and the United Kingdom's Bribery Act.
+The Corruption of Foreign Public Officials Act (CFPOA) is Canada's principal legislation aimed at combating the bribery of foreign public officials in connection with international business transactions.
+It is somewhat similar to measures found in the U.S. Foreign Corrupt Practices Act and the U.K. Bribery Act.

-Anti-Corruption Offence and Exceptions
+Anti-Corruption Offences and Exceptions

-Under the CFPOA, it is a criminal offence to (i) in the course of business, (ii) give, offer or agree to give or offer, (iii) directly or indirectly, (iv) a loan, reward, advantage or benefit of any kind (v) to a foreign public official or to any person for the benefit of a foreign public official:
+Under the CFPOA, it is a criminal offence in the course of business to give, offer or agree to give or offer, directly or indirectly, a loan, reward, advantage or benefit of any kind to a foreign public official or to any person for the benefit of a foreign public official: